Da Vinci Surgical Robot. Better visibility. Higher precision. Superior outcomes for the patients’ quality of life.

 Patients will be discharged within 48 hours of surgery coming back to their routine and their daily activities in the best possible conditions.

-The advantages of robotic surgery are obvious, but are there any risks too?
+The advantages of robotic surgery in endometriosis are obvious, but are there any risks too?

 Robotic surgery is the most advanced minimally invasive surgery.
 During robotic surgery, the traction on the tissues is very fine and must be strictly controlled by the surgeon to avoid tissue damage.
 The risk of complications is substantially reduced, which is why it is reserved for cases that are difficult to treat with other known techniques.